mittalyashu/atom-productivity/about-this-book.md

 # About this Book

-### Which version of Sublime Text does this book cover? {#which-version-of-sublime-text-does-this-book-cover}
+### Which version of Atom Text does this book cover? {#which-version-of-atom-text-does-this-book-cover}

 **The short answer**